kevin1015wang/cbre-management/README.md

-This is the project for CBRE's prompt in the 2024 HackUTD Hackathon.
+The project for CBRE's prompt in the 2024 HackUTD Hackathon.